htoohtooaungcloud/vault-response-wrapping-secret-zero/README.md

 ![terraform-variable tfvars](https://github.com/user-attachments/assets/fc68efd3-5a4f-4522-a096-b7ffd2528c11)

 ---------------------------------------------------------------------------------------------------------------------------------------------
-### Let's enable AppRole auth method for jenkins pipeline access
+### Let's enable Vautl AppRole Auth Method for Jenkins Pipeline
 1. The role of this Jenkins AppRole should be narrowed-scope since we just need to read and write the role-id and secret-id

 ### Enable AppRole Auth Method First